lubobde/SpreadScrumQuickGuide_en/manuscript/02_Release_Notes.md

-Release Notes
+# Release Notes

 May 17th 2015

-First draft of English version
+First draft of the English version